-Again, I think native advertising on sites like Facebook and Twitter are ways in which agencies have understood the necessity of moving towards catching the user’s limited attention span.
+Native advertising on sites like Facebook and Twitter is a way in which agencies have understood the necessity of moving towards catching the user’s limited attention span.
 Ads on the side of the webpage are simply too much work to read anymore; they must take the form of the actual content in order to be interacted with.
 And while advertising is certainly less important than reading a breadth of journalism, I still find this idea somewhat saddening.
 It places the reader again in a passive place where they no longer have to do any of the work.
 At least with newspapers, one can generally have some control over what they receive in their media.
 But advertising is completely out of anyone’s control.
 We are fed these visuals automatically, which is somewhat foreboding in terms of the power advertising agencies are beginning to control.

 I think that the answer to this phenomenon of person-centric, faster and faster media, like many other things, is remembering that it is a tool to enhance one’s experience.
-Being quickly supplied with pieces that involve our ideas that cater to our interests is certainly beneficial in remaining informed and aware of major news events.
+Being quickly supplied with pieces that cater to our interests is certainly beneficial in remaining informed and aware of major news events.
 But remember to read the full paper every once in a while, or even expose oneself to a variety of commercials on TV and the internet.
 Breadth is something that these new mediums still seems to fall short on.

-.
+Hi Henry,

+Great draft.
+I think that my main comment is to tighten it up a bit here and there (see comments in the body of the article).
+I would also highlight the idea you bring up that with this shortening and tailoring to interests comes loss of diversity in material that each person is reading and the implications of this/why it’s important to stumble across unknown things in the Business section.
 I think that you touch upon this in places but this could be drawn out a bit!

--Maya
+-Will

+-Maya Henry--good start.
+I think with such a short piece it's important to keep your focus narrow.
+Your discussion of how news stories are more condensed and news intake is more personalized (and the implications of these trends) is the stronger part of this piece and you should expand on that at the expense of the bit about native advertising, which I think you should cut altogether.
+Though you have a good start, you might want to explore the news issue in greater detail—what do we gain from reading long-form journalism, and what do we lose when we only read summaries?
+What are the pros and cons of personalization?
+You touch on these thing but should elaborate on them a bit.
+More